How To Improve School Safety: Case Study

 At Bark for Schools, we’re always looking for ways to measure our impact.
-It’s important for us to be able to show how we can help as many schools as possible keep their children safe, whether online, in real life, at home, or at school.
+It’s important for us to be able to show how to improve school safety for as many schools as possible, whether online, in real life, at home, or at school.
 That’s why we’re conducting a series of interviews with education professionals across the country to see how Bark has affected their school communities.

 In this case study, we spoke with Dan Lauletta, IT Director of Plum Borough School District.
 He told us how Bark has helped his district confront the challenges facing students today.